Got a new driver? Then these young driver car insurance tips can help save you money.

 You may know already that insuring a young driver is expensive.
 Our insurance rate doubled when we added our 16-year-old daughter to our policy.
 If you’re insuring your teen soon, now is a good time to research costs.

 Why Teens Cost So Much

 Car accidents are the leading cause of death for teens ages 16 to 19, according to the Centers for Disease Control and Prevention.
-Teens are three times more likely to be involved in a fatal crash than people ages 20 and older, and boys are more of an insurance risk than girls for several reasons, including a greater likelihood to speed, not use seat belts, and not identify hazardous situations.
-Sixteen-year-old boys cost the most—an average increase to a family’s policy of 109 percent—but all young drivers represent risk for insurance companies, according to InsuranceQuotes.com.
-We asked experts for their top young driver car insurance tips.
+Teens are three times more likely to be involved in a fatal crash than people ages 20 and older.
+And boys are more of an insurance risk than girls for several reasons.
+Boys have a greater likelihood to speed, not use seat belts, and not identify hazardous situations.
+Sixteen-year-old boys cost the most—an average increase to a family’s policy of 109 percent.
+But all young drivers represent risk for insurance companies, according to InsuranceQuotes.com.
+We asked experts for their top car insurance tips for new drivers.

 1. Shop for discounts.

-You may be eligible for discounts if your teen has at least a 3.0 grade point average or resides at boarding school or college 100 or more miles away without a car.
+You may be eligible for certain discounts: 1) If your teen has at least a 3.0 grade point average, or 2) Your teen resides at boarding school or college 100 or more miles away without a car.
 (Rates and rules vary by state.)
 You can also save money with low annual mileage, higher deductibles, and bundling with other policies.
 Some policies allow a teen to be insured on just one car—which also means the child must only drive that one car.